 Biography

 Suresh Babu Maddilety (b.1971, India) is a Hyderabad-based multidisciplinary artist whose practice spans painting, digital collage, video, photography, sound, text, and found materials.
 His work explores matter in continuous transformation, treating substances such as municipal water, dust, soil, pigments, and digital pixels as living processes rather than fixed materials.
 Maddilety’s practice brings together scientific cosmology, perceptual experience, and material behaviour, often drawing from Conformal Cyclic Cosmology (CCC) to reflect how microscopic events echo larger cosmic cycles.
+He extends this framework beyond matter itself, proposing that ideas, intuitions, and perceptual states may also transform across cycles of time and imagination.

 Across his practice, he examines how objects, images, and elements shift state, forming dynamic surfaces and structures that pulse, dissolve, fracture, or reassemble.
 His works explore the fluid boundaries between the man-made and the natural, the tangible and the immaterial, the everyday and the cosmic.
-Through these transformations, he investigates how instability and transition shape our perception of time, memory, and existence.
+Through these transformations, he investigates how instability and transition shape our perception of time, memory, thought, and existence.

 Internationally recognized, Maddilety has been a finalist in several major global art awards, including Ars Electronica (2021), the ArtSlant Prize (2018), and the Arte Laguna Prize (2015), alongside exhibitions and screenings in India and abroad.
 He earned his BFA and MFA in Hyderabad (1998), where he remains based.
 Maddilety continues to develop experimental visual languages that connect material transitions, perceptual shifts, and cosmological thinking within a contemporary art framework.